wp-plugins/music-store/readme.txt

 *	Allows to filter products by types of files: Singles or Collections.
 *   Allows to create discounts.
 *   Allows to entering discount coupons.
 *   Allows to insert a Song or Album in a post, page or template.
-In the Free version of plugin, the songs and albums are availables only from the Music Store webpage, in the premium version of plugin is possible to insert the songs and collection directly in a post, page, or template.
+In the Free version of plugin, the songs and albums are available only from the Music Store webpage, in the premium version of plugin is possible to insert the songs and collection directly in a post, page, or template.
+*   Allows to insert a list of products in a post, page or template.
+In the Free version of plugin, the songs are available only from the Music Store webpage, but in the premium version Music Store is possible to insert list of products directly in a post, page, or template.
+The list can load the top rated products, the newest products, or the top selling.
+*   Allows to insert a counter of sold products in your website.
+*   Allows to insert a product, a products list, or a sold products counter, as a widget in the website sidebars.

 **Important**